Whiplash (Marvel Comics): Female Blacklash

 In "All-New, All-Different Marvel", a female supervillain takes the name of Blacklash.
-The female Blacklash was hired by Power Broker through the Hench App to protect his unveiling of Hench App 2.0.
-She ended up fighting Ant-Man and Giant-Man (Raz Malhotra) when they show up to confront Power Broker.
-The battle ends with Blacklash escaping due to Giant-Man's crimefighting inexperience.
+The female Blacklash is hired by Power Broker through the Hench App to protect his unveiling of Hench App 2.0.
+She ends up fighting Ant-Man and Giant-Man (Raz Malhotra) when they confront Power Broker.
+Blacklash ends up escaping due to Giant-Man's inexperience.